Course Catalog 2024-2025

 Spring

-GOV 241 International Politics (4 Credits)
+GOV 241 Introduction to International Politics (4 Credits)

 An introduction to the theoretical and empirical analysis of the interactions of states in the international system.
 Emphasis is given to the historical evolution of the international system, security politics, the role of international norms in shaping behavior and the influence of the world economy on international relations.
 Not a course in current events.
 Designation: International Relations.
 Enrollment limited to 50. {S}